Nakhiru/450-pokedex/README.md

 ### Integration Tests

-Karma and Jasmine are used for the unit tests.
+Karma and Jasmine are used for the integration tests.
 Follow the steps below to get started:

 Make sure the app is running: